mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook.md

 Get-CASMailbox -Identity <MailboxIdentity> | Format-List OneWinNativeOutlookEnabled
 ```

 The value False for the OneWinNativeOutlookEnabled property means the new Outlook for Windows is disabled for the mailbox.
-True or absence of value means it is disabled.
+True or absence of value means it is enabled.

 To verify if the new Outlook for Windows is enabled or disabled for all mailboxes, run the following command to verify the value of the UniversalOutlookEnabled property: